-Global Fund for Children supports a network of ten community-based organizations across England that are engaging young people in exploring gender justice, understanding the role of masculinities in their lives, and creating positive social change.
+Global Fund for Children supports a network of six community-based organizations across England that are engaging young people in exploring gender justice, understanding the role of masculinities in their lives, and creating positive social change.

 This initiative is a partnership between The National Lottery Community Fund and GFC.